festinaimeraj/Calendar/README.md

 ## Admin Calendar View

-The admin can view all employee leaves on a calendar, with different colors representing different leave types (e.g., "Flex" leave in green, "Medical" leave in orange).
+The admin can view and edit all employee leaves on a calendar, with different colors representing different leave types (e.g., "Flex" leave in green, "Medical" leave in orange).

 ![admin_calendar](https://github.com/user-attachments/assets/feade1b8-5ccf-4711-a1a5-c57fcec37b04)